 You can even make fruit smoothies and add protein, yogurt, or ice cream to increase calories!

-When researching this post I was struck by how many people said their loved ones would drink the shakes.
+When researching this post I was struck by how many people said their loved ones wouldn’t drink the shakes.

 Well, fancy them up!